-3.6 What is a discussion?
+3.5 What is a discussion?

-After you present the results and show that your contributions work, it is important to interpret them, showing what they mean in the wider context of the thesis topic, for the researchers who work in the area, and for the more general public, such as for the users.
+After you present the results and show that your contribution works, it is important to interpret them, showing what they mean for the more general public.

-Separate discussion sections are therefore common in life sciences where some ambiguity in result interpretation is common, and the carefully developed intuition about the wider context is sometimes the only thing that the authors have.
-Exact sciences and mathematicians do not need to use the discussion sections as often.
-Despite of that, it is nice to position your output into the previously existing environment, answering:
+Separate discussion sections are common in life sciences where ambiguity is common and intuition is sometimes the only thing that the authors have; exact sciences and mathematicians do not use them as often.
+Despite of that, it is nice to precisely set your output into the existing environment, answering: